 An alternative is naproxen but this requires a doctor’s prescription.
-Naproxen is taken as a 500mg starting dose, then 250mg three times a day.
+Naproxen is taken as a 500mg starting dose, then 250mg three or four times a day.

 This drug stops blood clots dissolving in the womb.
 The dose is 500mg three times a day.
 It may reduce blood loss by up to 58%.
 Available from pharmacies without prescription.

 Taking additional progesterone during your monthly cycle can control and reduce blood loss.
 These are taken either on days 15–26 of each menstrual cycle (short course), or days 5–26 (long course).
 These are more effective than tranexamic acid.

 Combined hormonal contraception (CHC)

 In medical studies, taking the Combined Pill has been shown to reduce menstrual loss between 35–69%.
 The pill appears to be the third best treatment for HMB after the hormone coil (IUS), and cyclical progestogens.
 By stopping ovulation, there is less endometrial build up during the month, and periods are significantly lighter.